geeogi/George-2020-09-17/README.md

 ## Installation

-// All the instructions to run the application
+// All the instructions to run the APPlication

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the APP in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />